RylanYancey/SimCenter-Meeting-Notes/Assembly-Fun.md

 You can already see it's quite alot smaller.
 Rather than calling a function, the compiler evaluated `5 * 5 = 25`, and assigned the variable.
 It's another example of a `compile-time optomization`.

 Inlining is a simliar concept, except we still have to execute the function.
 But, we *can* remove the need to move the data into the function, since we're just copying the function contents into it's calling function.

+Lets look at the assembly for this function as inline:

+GCC did not want to cooperate so I can't show anything.
+Keep in mind `inline` is just a suggestion, and your code may not actually be inlined.